filiphric/filiphric.com-new/content/writing-better-command-chains-in-cypress/index.md

 ```js
 cy.get('li')
 ```
-There is a default timeout set to 4000 milliseconds, which you can change in your `cypress.json` file.
+There is a default timeout set to 4000 milliseconds, which you can change in your `cypress.config.js` file.
 If you are coming from Selenium, you might know this as fluent wait.
-It is built-in to most of Cypress commands, so there’s nothing extra to be added to our tests to make them wait fluently.
+It is built-in to most of Cypress commands, so there's nothing extra to be added to our tests to make them wait fluently.

 Let’s now say, that our lists has 5 elements.
 They don’t render out immediately, but each one takes about 200 milliseconds to appear in our application.
 ```js